GalacticDynamics/dataclassish/README.md

 [`dataclass`](https://docs.python.org/3/library/dataclasses.html) then you
 basically already know everything you need to know.

-## Quick example
+### Getting Started

-In this Example we'll show how `dataclassish` works exactly the same as [`dataclasses`][dataclasses-link] when working with a `@dataclass` object.
+In this example we'll show how `dataclassish` works exactly the same as [`dataclasses`][dataclasses-link] when working with a `@dataclass` object.

 ```python